 It isn’t that hackers become libertarians, rather, people with a naturally anti-authoritarian attitude are attracted to programming.
 People with no interest in understanding computers are accustomed to getting bossed around by them; but to those of libertarian temperament, this is unacceptable: getting bossed around by an inanimate object is simply intolerable.

-The above is a précis of Code Free or Die.
-A précis, something I haven't encountered since high-school, is a short concise summary; English Literature and Composition were my weak subjects, however David Voth, when illustrating how précis are written, invariably read my work, so my strengths were Math, Physics, and Précis-writing (in all modesty:-) It's not so much a matter of genius, but requires a willingness to take pains, repeatedly rearranging clauses, counting, and so on.
+The above is a précis of Code Free or Die A précis, something I haven't encountered since high-school, is a short concise summary; English Literature and Composition were my weak subjects, however David Voth, when illustrating how précis are written, invariably read my work, so my strengths were Math, Physics, and Précis-writing (in all modesty:-) It's not so much a matter of genius, but requires a willingness to take pains, repeatedly rearranging clauses, counting, and so on.
 A good memory enables doing that in ones head.
-On 2nd thought, it's a misnomer to call my first paragraph a précis of Daniel Franke's essay.
-Rather, it's what I regard as the important point from that essay which makes other points.

 A computer-programmer not liking Microsoft, to my surprise, surprises most everyone!
 It wouldn't surprise anyone who has read the Code Free or Die essay.